-I have experience in writing, editing, curatorial practice, teaching, web development, and event management.
+I have experience as a writer, editor, curator, educator, event manager, and communications coordinator.
 As an undergraduate student, I pursued coursework in environmental history, history of the medieval Mediterranean and Middle East, and intellectual history, with a minor in environmental studies.
 Later, I graduated with a Master of Arts in History and a Graduate Certificate in Public History from the University of Massachusetts in Amherst.
-My fields of study included museum studies, digital humanities, United States history, and global history.
+My fields of study included museum studies, public humanities, United States history, and global history.

-In my spare time, I enjoy baking, creating and viewing art, and caring for my growing collection of plants.
-I am also hoping to develop a blog (or vlog) that explores the process of art-making as a disabled artist with limited hand mobility.
+In my spare time, I enjoy baking, creating and viewing art, snuggling with my dogs, and caring for my growing collection of plants.